ARM9/bass/doc/basics.md

 print "{x}\n"      //prints "6\n"
 ```

-The parentheses `{x}` is defined right from the start and on this time there is no variable `a` known.
-However, at the time of it's evaluation it is.
+The parentheses `{x}` is defined right from the start while the variable `a` is unknown.
+However, during evaluation the variable `a` is known.

-But be aware that in this special case the following example would also be evaluated:
+In this special case the following example would also be evaluated:
 ```as
 // v15-18
 constant a = 2
 define x = 1 + a
 print {x}, "\n"        //also prints "3\n"
 ```

-Why?
-Because `print` takes each argument as evaluating parameter.
-More about them on 'Macros and Functions'.
+This is due to `print` taking each argument as evaluating parameter.
+More on this topic is in the section on 'Macros and Functions'.

 ## Labels
-Like in every other assembler its possible to 'label' an certain point in your code and use this adress inside of your program.
+Like in every other assembler it is possible to 'label' a certain point within the code and use this adress within the program.

 ```as
 architecture snes.cpu